diezfx/transformation-framework/kubernetes.md

 read external ips and other stuff(?)

-[] add way to read external ip from service
+[-] add way to read external ip from service problem 1: properties vs. this nodeport is another port than internally -> Cast to Property with portvalue and nodeport value problem 2: ip adress; just take internal ip for now

 - special cases; what if 2 components are deployed in same cluster -> check and use service name?